Junior Saturday Clubs

-For those aged 6 to 10 we use Oppies, from 10 onward we use mainly Toppers.
-As they grow in experience older sailors may progress to using the RS Fevas, Laser 4.7 and Radials.
+For those aged 6 to 10 we use Oppies, at 10 we move into Toppers.
+As children grow in experience they may progress to using the RS Fevas, Laser 4.7 and Radials.

 Any child under 10 years old attending a Club event, including Junior events must be accompanied by a parent or guardian or an adult nominated by them, who will be responsible for the safety and welfare of the child throughout the whole time the child is on Club premises.
 Our session guide below will help you decide on the correct session based on a child's age and ability.
 Sessions may vary depending on weather conditions and the number and experience of those booked on.

 What goes on?

-In the mornings there are sessions in the various classes of boat, see below.
+In the mornings there are sessions in Oppies and Toppers, see below.

-In the afternoons there are sessions in the various classes of boat, see below.
+In the afternoons there are sessions in Oppies, Toppers and Fevas, see below.

 Oppies - for Beginners & Improvers (6 to 10 years)